treethought/flask-assistant/docs/source/quick_start.rst

 Quick Start
 ===========================
-Let's walk through the creation of a basic Assistant app.This assistant will be asked to send a message to someone, and confirm before sending.
+Let's walk through the creation of a basic Assistant app.
+This assistant will be asked to send a message to someone, and confirm before sending.
-    - It will only use the API.AI web interface for the absolute minimum, the rest will be done with Flask-Assistant :)

 Installation
 ------------